-Results for the year ended July 31, 2020
+Results for the period ended October 31, 2020

-- Exploration expenditures decreased to \$3,062,800 (2019: \$4,842,553) primarily as a result of a reduced drilling program as a result reduced financing available and the impact of Covid 19. - Recovery of exploration expenditures decreased to \$nil (2019: \$1,131,634) as Citabar did not fund its proportional share of exploration on the Wawa Gold Project. - Payroll and professional fees increased at \$592,746 (2019: \$476,631) as a result of a severance payment made to a senior officer of the Company.
-The Company also incurred higher legal fees during the year compared to last year related to the management of the joint venture and financing options and legal fees as compared to the previous period. - General and administrative decreased to \$185,079 (2019: \$714,811) as a result of a larger recovery of expenses from related companies sharing services primarily including office space.
+- Exploration expenditures decreased to \$384,833 (2019: \$1,012,174) primarily as a result of a reduced drilling program as a result reduced financing available and the impact of Covid 19. - Recovery of exploration expenditures decreased to \$nil (2019: \$nil) as Citabar did not fund its proportional share of exploration on the Wawa Gold Project. - General and administrative decreased to \$12,959 (2019: \$113,115) as a result of a larger recovery of expenses from related companies sharing services primarily including office space.
 The significant decrease is also related to a higher proportion of management fees being allocated to exploration expenditures as compared to the prior year.
-Implementation of IFRS 16 resulted in lease expenses being reallocated to the depreciation and amortization line item and lastly a reduction in investor relations related programs. - Share based compensation decreased to \$nil (2019: \$384,887) as result of there being no stock option being granted during the current year.
+Implementation of IFRS 16 resulted in lease expenses being reallocated to the depreciation and amortization line item and lastly a reduction in investor relations related programs. - There was no share based compensation for neither 2020 or 2019 period.